History of Quaker views on same-sex relationships

 For the right joining in marriage is the work of the Lord only... we are but witnesses.- George Fox, 1669

-Today we are amazed that 200 years ago people did not see that the practice of slavery was an injustice to our fellow human beings.
-We believe that 200 years from now people will be equally astounded to discover that in the twenty-first century many did not recognise the full equality of lesbian and gay people.
+"Two hundred years ago, an earlier generation had yet to learn that the practice of slavery was an injustice to our fellow human beings.
+Today we are amazed that they did not recognise this until visionaries showed them that it was so.
+We believe that two hundred years from now, those who follow us will be equally astounded to discover that in the twenty-first century we had still to realise the full equality of lesbian and gay people." – We are but witnesses (PDF), September 2009